matthewclaw/Simple.Interpreter/README.md

 * **Extensible Function Support:** Designed to allow developers to easily register custom functions that can be called within the expressions.
 * **Lightweight and Embeddable:** The library has minimal dependencies and can be easily integrated into any .NET application.
 * **Complex Object Support:** As showcased in the unit tests, the interpreter can access properties, fields and methods of complex objects passed within the evaluation context.
+* **Extension Methods:** Provides extension methods for `IEnumerable` to allow for easy filtering and projection of collections using expressions.

 ## Getting Started